 Indoor/outdoor living spaces are a popular way to create a transition between the interior and exterior of your home and opening up a side servery increases your alfresco dining options.
 Changing a standard side window into one that fully opens up can totally transform your side of house into an additional entertaining space, provided there is enough space for seating and it gets enough sunlight to be inviting.
 Add some bar stools and you have a perfect spot to enjoy on a balmy summer night.

 28. Turn it into a play area

-This is a fab idea if you have enough room at the side of your house and if you’d like to avoid your front and back gardens from being visually assaulted by kids’ playground clutter!
-Here, the homeowners added a cubby and some grips from a local hardware store to the concrete boundary wall to create a nifty little playground that’s safely enclosed and tucked out of sight from the streetscape.
+A fab idea if you have enough room at the side of your house and if you’d like to avoid your front and back gardens from being visually assaulted by kids’ playground clutter!
+Add a cubby and grips from a local hardware store to a concrete boundary wall to create a nifty little playground that’s safely enclosed and tucked out of sight from the streetscape.

 29. Make a spot for garden storage

 If you don’t have a shed, the narrow side of house area is the perfect place to unobtrusively stash a slim little gardener’s storage cupboard.
 Add a long, narrow bench for potting up and you’ll have a nicely private nursery area that doesn’t detract from your backyard garden design.

 If the side of your house is a little boring but gets a pleasant amount of sun then simply add a variety of quirky stools and chairs to create a place for some calm contemplation, away from the hustle and bustle of the street or the busyness of backyard occupants.